 You’ll see a lot of people asking questions about a recent update and if it broke one of these things.
 Or you can even see people simply complaining about the device because it won’t work as their other devices do.
 Again, this can be any sort of thing including connecting to the Bluetooth in a car, a pair of earbuds, a headset, etc.

 You get the point I’m trying to make here.
 These connectivity issues in and of itself aren’t specific to Samsung.
 You’ll find these things brought up in device forums from all sorts of OEMs.
 But since Samsung sells a lot of (expensive) phones, people expect stuff to “just work.”

-So, if you’re having trouble connecting to a WiFi network, sending or receiving mobile data, or even pairing (or connecting) the Galaxy S10, S10+, or S10e to a Bluetooth device then it’s first recommended that you reset the network settings.
+So, if you’re having trouble connecting to a WiFi network, sending or receiving mobile data, or even pairing (or connecting) the Galaxy S10, S10+, S10e, or S10 Lite to a Bluetooth device then it’s first recommended that you reset the network settings.

 Time needed: 5 minutes.